ischool-590pr-2019-fall/final_projects/README.md

 ## Hypothesis
-The rating will be higher if the application need be paid.
+- The rating will be higher if the application need be paid.
 data: Applestore.csv vs googleplaystore.csv

+googleplay:ReviewsNumber of user reviews for the app (as when scraped)
+Applestore: Rating of all versions vs current version

-People are not satisfied with the app will be more likely to publish the reviews
+- People are not satisfied with the app will be more likely to publish the reviews

-People are more willing to pay for the app under specific categories such as game
+- People are more willing to pay for the app under specific categories such as game

-For those apps higher than normal price in the store($0.99), they fall into a specific genre.(eg:education..)
+- For those apps higher than normal price in the store($0.99), they fall into a specific genre.(eg:education..)